Adam Zwar

 Adam Zwar (born 13 January 1972) is an Australian actor, voice artist, and writer.
 He is best known for co-creating the Australian comedy series Squinters, Lowdown, Wilfred and creating the critically acclaimed Channel 10 comedy Mr. Black as well as the popular factual series Agony Aunts, Agony Uncles, The Agony of Life, The Agony of Modern Manners and Agony.
-Zwar also presented and produced seminal cricket documentaries Underarm: The Ball That Changed Cricket and Bodyline: The Ultimate Test which took a forensic look at the infamous 1932-33 Ashes series between Australia and England.
+Zwar also presented and produced seminal cricket documentaries Underarm: The Ball That Changed Cricket and Bodyline: The Ultimate Test which took a forensic look at the infamous 1932–1933 Ashes series between Australia and England.

 Early life

 Zwar was born on 13 January 1972 in Cairns, Queensland where he was subsequently raised.
 His parents bought the family home from actor Leo McKern.
 Zwar is the son of author Desmond Zwar, who wrote the best-selling book The Loneliest Man in the World about Rudolf Hess.
-Zwar's mother Delphine was a longtime writer for the House and Garden magazine.
+Zwar's mother, Delphine, was a long-time writer for the House and Garden magazine.

-From the age of thirteen, Zwar attended Smithfield High School and Brisbane Grammar School where he captained the cross country team in his senior year.
-After high school, he completed a journalism degree at the University of Southern Queensland in Toowoomba.
+From the age of twelve Zwar attended Smithfield High School and then Brisbane Grammar School, where he was captain of the cross-country team in his senior year.
+After high school he completed a journalism degree at the University of Southern Queensland in Toowoomba.
 He subsequently began studying acting as well.
-He undertook a journalism cadetship at The Cairns Post, and subsequently moved to Melbourne to work for the Sunday Herald Sun.
+He undertook a journalism cadetship at The Cairns Post and subsequently moved to Melbourne to work for the Sunday Herald Sun.

 After some time working at the Sunday Herald Sun, Zwar decided to pursue his interest in the film industry.
-In 1997 he left his full-time journalism job to work two jobs as a freelance journalist and freelance actor.
-He performed in theatre, numerous television commercials, as well as guest roles in Neighbours, Blue Heelers and Sea Change.
+In 1997 he left his full-time journalism job to do two jobs - as a freelance journalist and freelance actor.
+He performed in theatre and numerous television commercials and had guest roles in Neighbours, Blue Heelers and Sea Change.
 Each year Zwar would save a portion of his income (usually around $A4000) and use it to produce a short film.